Gingerbread Sandwich Cookies

 - All-purpose flour – The amount of flour in the recipe will determine how dense the cookies will be.
 So, make sure to measure the ingredients correctly.

-- Sugar - I like to use white sugar for that wonderful crisp outside and brown sugar for that soft and chewy inside.
-But, you can also use a combination of white and brown sugar.
+- Sugar – I like to use white sugar for that wonderful crisp outside and brown sugar for that soft and chewy inside.
+But you can also use a combination of white and brown sugar.

-- Egg - We have just one egg so make it a large egg.
+- Egg – We have just one egg, so make it a large egg.

-How to make gingerbread sandwich cookies
+Step-by-step: How to make gingerbread sandwich cookies

-- Dry ingredients - In a medium bowl, combine the flour, baking soda, baking powder, salt, and spices - cloves, cinnamon, ginger, nutmeg.
+- Dry ingredients – In a medium bowl, combine the flour, baking soda, baking powder, salt, and spices – cloves, cinnamon, ginger, and nutmeg.

 - Dough – In the bowl of a stand mixer with the paddle attachment, on medium speed, cream the butter and brown sugar until light and fluffy.
 Then, add the molasses and egg.
 Followed by flour mixture, orange, and vanilla extract.
 Combine well.